|Singapore–Kuala Lumpur High-Speed Rail|

 |Track gauge||Standard Gauge (1435mm)|

 The Singapore–Kuala Lumpur High-Speed Rail is a future high-speed rail link currently under planning.
 The line will connect Singapore to Kuala Lumpur, Malaysia, with the fastest services taking 90 minutes between the two cities.

 First announced in 2013, the 350-kilometre line will follow the west coast of Peninsula Malaysia with 8 stations at Kuala Lumpur, Putrajaya, Seremban, Ayer Keroh, Muar, Batu Pahat, Iskandar Puteri and Singapore.
 International services will operate from Kuala Lumpur, Iskandar Puteri and Singapore, with co-located customs facilities at these three stations.
 International passengers will clear customs of both countries at their point of departure.

 The Singapore terminus of the route will be at Jurong East, the current site of Jurong Country Club.
 The Kuala Lumpur terminus will be at Bandar Malaysia.
-The line go across the Strait of Johor via a 25 metre high bridge near the Second Link, and a tunnel portal and siding facilities will be built at the current Raffles Country Club site.
+The line goes across the Strait of Johor via a 25-metre high bridge near the Second Link, and a tunnel portal and siding facilities will be built at the current Raffles Country Club site.

 When complete, the line will cut travel time between Singapore and Kuala Lumpur to 90 minutes, compared with more than four hours by car and about five hours end-to-end by air (inclusive of check-in, baggage retrieval, etc.).
 Originally, construction was expected to begin in 2017 and projected to open in 2026, but project delays have pushed back both dates to May 2020 and January 2031 instead.

 Timeline & History